Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Jacob - Case & Post-Processing.md

 # Function of the Subsystem
-The role of the post-processing subsystem is to prepare the incoming PWM and Tach signals to be read by the microcontroller.
+The role of the post-processing subsystem is to step up the incoming Tach signals coming from the microcontroller.
 This subsystem will be responsible for isolation from the Molex connection.
-It also will step up the signals to the necessary 3.3V DC.
+It also will step up the signals to the necessary 5-12V DC.
 Then for the case the function is the protect and enclose the PCB.

 # Specifications and Constraints
 The Post-processing shall step up the tachometer signal, coming from the microcontroller, to send to the boiler controller.